opea-project/GenAIExamples/comps/guardrails/toxicity_detection/README.md

 Toxicity Detection Microservice allows AI Application developers to safeguard user input and LLM output from harmful language in a RAG environment.
 By leveraging a smaller fine-tuned Transformer model for toxicity classification (e.g. DistilledBERT, RoBERTa, etc.), we maintain a lightweight guardrails microservice without significantly sacrificing performance making it readily deployable on both Intel Gaudi and Xeon.

+This microservice uses [`Intel/toxic-prompt-roberta`](https://huggingface.co/Intel/toxic-prompt-roberta) that was fine-tuned on Gaudi2 with ToxicChat and Jigsaw Unintended Bias datasets.

 Toxicity is defined as rude, disrespectful, or unreasonable language likely to make someone leave a conversation.
 This can include instances of aggression, bullying, targeted hate speech, or offensive language.
 For more information on labels see [Jigsaw Toxic Comment Classification Challenge](http://kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

-## Future Development

-- Add a RoBERTa (125M params) toxicity model fine-tuned on Gaudi2 with ToxicChat and Jigsaw dataset in an optimized serving framework.

 ## 🚀1.
 Start Microservice with Python（Option 1）